inadarei/microservices-workspace/README.md

 1. A microservcie written in Go and set up with code hot-reloading for comfortable development.
 2. A microservice written in Node and similarly set up with code hot-reloading
-3. A [Traefik]-based frontend proxy wiring microservices to various routes so that the clients don't need to know about, and/or hardcode their calls against, multiple ports the microservices actualy serve from.
+3. A [Traefik]-based frontend reverse-proxy wiring microservices to various routes so that the clients don't need to know about, and/or hardcode their calls against, multiple ports the microservices actualy serve from.
 4. Resilient set-up of database that a microservice can use (MySQL for the sake of the demo).
 Database setup uses Docker volumes and survives container restarts/crashes.